2023 Best Value Medicine Schools

 Out-of-state tuition fees for undergraduate students at Mayo Clinic School of Medicine are $11,972 per year.

-University of South Dakota
+Full Medicine at University of South Dakota Report

-With a ranking of #6, University of Texas Southwestern Medical Center did quite well on this year’s best value schools for medicine students.
-Located in the large city of Dallas, UT Southwestern is a public school with a small student population.
+University of Texas Southwestern Medical Center ranked #6 on this year’s Best Value Medicine Schools list.
+Located in the city of Dallas, UT Southwestern is a public school with a small student population.

 Texas Tech University Health Sciences Center did quite well in this year’s ranking of the best value schools for medicine students.
 It came in at #7 on the list.
-TTUHSC is a medium-sized public school located in the large city of Lubbock.
+TTUHSC is a moderately-sized public school located in the large city of Lubbock.

 The average tuition and fees for an out-of-state undergraduate student at TTUHSC are $22,230 a year.